lincc-frameworks/python-project-template/README.md

 Notes:
 1) Any changes to the template will need to be committed (**not pushed**) to be picked up by Copier.
 2) If there's an opportunity for introducing an automated test, please take it.
-3) This project has some automated testing, to ensure that the template can render a reasonable output project - feel free to extend that if it's reasonable.
+3) This project has some automated testing, to ensure that the template can hydrate a reasonable output project - feel free to extend that if it's reasonable.
 4) See the [Copier documentation](https://copier.readthedocs.io/en/latest/generating/#regenerating-a-project) for more information.

 ## Create your PR